+Electronics technicians construct, repair and maintain electronic equipment.
 A certified electronics technician may undergo training in the form of on-the-job training, apprenticeships, certificate programs or associate's degree programs.
+At minimum, they need to hold a high school diploma.
 They may be certified by many different organizations, such as the Electronics Technicians Association or International Society of Certified Electronics Technicians, depending on the type of job they intend to take.

 An electronics technician builds or services equipment with electronic components, such as sewing machines, microwaves, refrigerators, washers and dryers, stereos, televisions, radios and other such devices.
 Education requirements for an electronics technician depend on the work field.
 Some fields, like avionics, normally require schooling; others areas, like appliance repair, may only require on-the-job training.

-There are several types of education program an aspiring electronics technician can opt for.
-Apprenticeship training programs are available at many vocational schools and combine classes with paid hands-one training.
+There are several types of education programs an aspiring electronics technician can opt for.
+Apprenticeship training programs are available at many vocational schools and combine classes with paid hands-on training.
 Many apprenticeship programs have three levels of education, including apprentice, journeyman and master.

 Electronics technicians are not required by law to undergo state or federal licensing.
 Many employers do require their technicians to be certified, however, and due to the wide variety of electronics technology jobs available, there are several different certification organizations.